fyrepenguin/gatsby-zomato/README.md

 Make sure you have installed the following on your development machine:

 - Node.js - [Download & install Node.js](https://nodejs.org/en/download/) and npm package manager.
-- Gatsby - install [Gatsby](https://www.gatsbyjs.org/) by using npm:
+- Gatsby - Install [Gatsby](https://www.gatsbyjs.org/) by using npm:

 ```
 $ npm install gatsby-cli -g